dnsimple/dnsimple-support/content/articles/secondary-dns-provider-easy-dns.markdown

 - Secondary DNS
 ---

-# Secondary DNS configuration with EasyDNS
+# Secondary DNS Configuration with EasyDNS

 For an overview of SecondaryDNS, have a look at [our introduction article](/articles/secondary-dns).